 The FDA could not determine the level that might affect the nervous system of a developing fetus, but issued strong warnings for pregnant women to avoid certain types of fish.
 This lack of data has resulted in some studies.

 A long term study by the University of Rochester and the Ministry of Health in the Seychelles islands has reported in.
 Pregnant women in the study ate an average of 10 times the amount of fish eaten by American women (there's not much else to eat there).
 Their children are now well over 15 years old.
 Sponsors of the study were "shocked" (their word) to find no adverse affects whatever.
 Mercury levels for ocean fish are pretty uniform worldwide so these results have broad application.

 The FDA maintains a table of tested mercury content for a wide range of commercially important fish and shellfish (F2).
 Note that this table is for wild caught fish - farmed fish are unlikely to have a high mercury content due to type of feeding and short life.
-They have finally partially remedied the tilefish problem by separating Gulf of Mexico tilefish from low mercury Atlantic tilefish.
+They have finally partially remedied the tilefish problem by separating Gulf of Mexico tilefish from low mercury Atlantic and Pacific tilefish.

 Unfortunately, a whole industry has sprung up based on panicking people about "mercury in fish".
 While actual data supports that fish is safe to eat from a mercury standpoint, certainly in the amounts most Americans consume, there are now whole businesses and careers that thrive on the "mercury danger".
 How could certain "health product" promoters sell their expensive krill oil if you realized you could just go out an buy a mackerel?